Swire Properties

-Swire Properties Limited (太古地產) is a property developer, owner and operator of mixed-use, principally commercial properties in Hong Kong and Mainland China.
-Founded and headquartered in Hong Kong in 1972, Swire Properties is a major property developer in Hong Kong, and is listed on the Stock Exchange of Hong Kong.
+Swire Properties Limited (太古地產) is a property developer, owner and operator of mixed-use, principally commercial properties in Hong Kong and mainland China.
+Founded and headquartered in Hong Kong in 1972, Swire Properties is a property developer in Hong Kong, and is listed on the Stock Exchange of Hong Kong.
 Including subsidiaries, it employs around 4,500 people.
-The company is, in turn, a subsidiary of the publicly-listed Swire Pacific Limited (part of Swire Group).
+The company is, in turn, a subsidiary of the publicly listed Swire Pacific Limited (part of Swire Group).

 Business scope

 Swire Properties operates in three main areas: